NARENDRANATHJUTHUGA/Quiz-Game/README.md

 - OOP Concepts

 🧪 How to Run

 bash

 javac QuizGameGUI.java

 java QuizGameGUI

+I’ve developed a colorful Java-based Quiz Game application with an interactive GUI using Swing.
+The game features a timer for each question, real-time score tracking, and a final review screen showing the results.
+This project helped me apply core Object-Oriented Programming concepts, event-driven programming, and GUI design in Java.
+It’s a great foundation for anyone learning desktop application development.

 📄 License
 This project is open source.
 Feel free to use, improve, and share it!

 🙋‍♂️ Created By
 NARENDRANATH JUTHUGA